-- If you wear dress heels regularly, protect the ball of the foot with additional support either in the form of a metatarsal pad, or slim over the counter ¾ length arch support that includes a metatarsal pad.
+- Protect the ball of the foot with additional support either in the form of a metatarsal pad, or slim over the counter ¾ length arch support that includes a metatarsal pad.
 Dr. Jill’s gel metatarsal pad’s are reusable and are applied directly to your skin.
 Sole Perfection shoe store has an excellent selection of over the counter dress supports.

 - If you go directly from working all day in heels to working out in the gym, stretch your calves regularly before you begin your work out.
-If you don’t have prescriptive orthotics, replace the inserts that came with your athletic shoes with a good full-length arch support. ( Superfeet, Powerstep)
+If you don’t have prescriptive orthotics, replace the inserts that came with your athletic shoes with a good full-length arch support such as those recommended above.

 - If you can, wear more supportive dress shoes with more square heels no higher than 1.5 inches.
 If style dictates otherwise, alternate between wearing dress heels and lower heels or flats.